ACHIEVING NET ZERO //

 Wind Energy Poster - Main Text

-Wind energy has been championed over the last few years as a safe and renewable energy option.
-Replacing electricity generated by fossil fuel power stations, can lead to a reduction in carbon emissions heading towards Scotland’s Net Zero commitment for 2045.
+Wind energy has been championed in recent years as a safe and renewable energy source.
+Replacing electricity generated by fossil-fuel power stations can reduce carbon emissions and support Scotland’s commitment to reach Net Zero by 2045.

-Excess energy created can be stored for periods of lower wind or higher demand.
-Currently there are a range of storage options available such as, batteries, pumped heat storage, hydro, super capacitors, etc.
+Excess electricity can be stored for periods of lower wind or higher demand.
+Storage technologies include batteries, pumped heat storage, hydro storage and supercapacitors.

 Developing wind energy, in combination with a wide range of other renewable energy technologies, such as wave, hydrogen, tidal, hydro and solar, could help to meet Scotland’s electricity needs.